 Activity books filled with crossword puzzles, coloring pages and more can provide someone with dementia an activity to keep them entertained.

-Playing cards as well as memory cards are included in this box.
-It’s a set of games that can be played with someone at several stages of dementia.
+These memory cards can be adapted to and played with someone at several stages of dementia.

 Gift Ideas For Someone With Early Stage Dementia